Environment & HealthRead out

 All our gastronomic facilities exclusively use eggs from alternative farming methods.
 In 2011, the Studierendenwerk München Oberbayern was thus awarded “Das Goldene Ei” (Eng: the golden egg), an animal welfare award for food.
 It is awarded by the “Albert Schweitzer Stiftung für unsere Mitwelt” in cooperation with the international animal welfare organisation Compassion in World Farming.
 Since July 2011, we exclusively use organic eggs (Kontrollstelle: DE-ÖKO-006).

 Organic farming is particularly resource-sparing and environmentally friendly.
 For instance, animals have enough space and are kept in an appropriate way.
 They are fed good food without any fattening ingredients.
 The soil or crop can do without chemical synthetic pesticides, supporting soil fertility.
 The Studierendenwerk München Oberbayern meets the requirements of the EU legislation on organic farming.
 For this reason, we are allowed to use the official “Bio-Siegel” and sell organic dishes.
 The dishes are labelled in the menus.
-Since 2020, all the dry pasta except glass noodles and rice noodles and, since July 2021, also all our eggs offered in our canteens are organic (Kontrollstelle: DE-ÖKO-006); further products will follow.

 Many of us enjoy products such as coffee, tea or cocoa on a daily basis.
 These products, however, unfortunately cannot be grown in Germany.
 Because of the fact that some of these are exclusively grown in developing countries, we want to make sure that the people there can live from the money they earn and have good working conditions.
 We therefore opt for fair trade products provided there are no regional alternatives.
 Therefore, all our facilities only offer fair trade coffee, tea and hot cocoa.
 Furthermore, also various different juices and soft drinks.